Veteran Student FAQs

 Chapter 33 & Chapter 31

-Service charges and holds are placed on student accounts until accounts are brought current.
-Chapter 33 and Chapter 31 beneficiary students receive holds and service charges pending a payment from the VA.
-Students using these benefits must present their VA Certificate of Eligibility to Office of Veteran Student Services, complete the request to be certified using the electronic Veteran Course Confirmation Form, provide any additional information needed for the School Certifying Official to properly certify, and self-identify to the Bursar Office when requesting charges and holds be removed prior to VA payments received by the Bursar.
+Students using these benefits must present their VA Certificate of Eligibility to the Office of Veteran Student Services, complete the request to be certified using the electronic Veteran Course Confirmation Form, and provide any additional information needed for the School Certifying Official to properly certify.
+Students that have completed these steps will not have service charges or registration holds placed on their accounts due to unpaid charges that are awaiting payment from the VA.

 Yes.
 It is suggested that students apply for financial aid through fafsa.ed.gov.
 This will give you a cushion in the event your GI Bill® benefits are delayed as well as give you the opportunity to apply for scholarships that may be offered to veterans.
 If you only qualify for loans, you have the option to decline them.
 Financial Aid Services may require documentation stating the amount of VA benefits that you will receive each semester.
 You may request that proof from Veteran Student Services via email or stop by and we will be happy to assist you.
 Chapter 31-VA Vocational Rehabilitation Students please contact your case manager for a letter.
 See the OU Financial Aid Services website for more information.